Koyukuk man detained on suspicion of first-degree murder

 Troopers just after 1:30 p.m.
 Wednesday received a report of a homicide in Koyukuk, a village of 89 about 290 miles (467 kilometers) west of Fairbanks.

-Trooper traveled to the village.
+Troopers traveled to the village.
 They determined that Jones had a confrontation with another person and caused the person’s death.

 The name, gender and manner of death of the victim were not immediately released because next of kin had not been notified.